The Miracle Project: The Miracle Project at Sea

 The Miracle Project linked up with Autism on the Seas who assists families cruising with individuals with special needs.
 Together, the Miracle Project worked side by side with this group of individuals to put together a performance (comedy/music) to be performed in front of an audience on board Royal Caribbean's Freedom of the Seas.
-Practices were held daily where the individuals learned songs, parts, created instruments, and interacted with one another to put together a performance of their lifetime!
-With the help of some great staff and amazing individuals the show was a success!
+Practices were held daily where the individuals learned songs, parts, created instruments, and interacted with one another to put together a performance.